President and Board Member

 Dr. Latif is originally from Pakistan and now resides in Scotland.
 He holds an MD from Punjab Medical College and an MPH from London School of Hygiene and Tropical Medicine.

-In her role as vice president of global services, Heather Majewski oversees the Foundation’s long-term strategy and values to ensure the Foundation remains innovative as it helps smokers who want to quit cigarettes.
+In her role as vice president, chief of staff, Heather Majewski oversees the Foundation’s long-term strategy and values to ensure the Foundation remains innovative as it helps smokers who want to quit cigarettes.
 She has more than 20 years of experience in the health care industry managing and transforming health and wellness organizations.

 Before joining the Foundation, Heather was assistant vice president and head of wellness innovation for John Hancock Insurance, where she was instrumental in the development and launch of the John Hancock Vitality insurance solution that rewards people for making healthy choices, such as quitting smoking.
 She was responsible for identifying growth opportunities for John Hancock through collaboration with academia and corporate partners.